 Many programmers believe that casts do nothing but tell compilers to treat one type as another, but this is mistaken.
 Type conversions of any kind (either explicit via casts or implicit by compilers) often lead to code that is executed at runtime.
-For example, in this code fragment, the cast of the int x to a double almost certainly generates code, because on most architectures, the underlying representation for an int is different from that for a double.
+For example, in this code fragment, int x, y;

+double d = static_cast<double>(x)/y; // divide x by y, but use the cast of the int x to a double almost certainly generates code, because on most architectures, the underlying representation for an int is different from that for a double.
 That's perhaps not so surprising, but this example may widen your eyes a bit: